-- For people who can’t see very well: the colours and the contrast between colours; the size of text; the choice of fonts
+- People who can’t see very well: the colours and the contrast between colours; the size of text; the choice of fonts

 - For people who are blind: how a screen reader interprets the elements on a page (for example, alt tags for images, and title tags for links); the inclusion of audio description for video content

-- For people who can’t hear very well: how any audio visual content is represented graphically (for example, subtitles and/or signing)
+- People who can’t hear very well: how any audio visual content is represented graphically (for example, subtitles and/or signing)

 - For people who find a keyboard or mouse hard to use: the ease with which someone can navigate to various parts of the page (for instance, by tabbing)

-- For people who find words difficult: the length of sentences and paragraphs; the complexity of the vocabulary; the choice of fonts and size of text; the opportunity to have text read out loud.
+- People who find words difficult: the length of sentences and paragraphs; the complexity of the vocabulary; the choice of fonts and size of text; the opportunity to have text read out loud.

 At George Moss Jewellers, our accessibility policy takes into account these factors wherever possible.
 The internet can be a great enabler and source of freedom for disabled users.
 As such, the value of George Moss Jewellers (and the wider web) to our disabled and ageing audiences depends on its accessibility.